 You go to the mass grave where your spouse and many of your neighbors are buried as the “domesticated” raptor fed upon their unsuspecting bodies as it was meant to do.
 Excitedly you say.
 ‘Yes, a harness of a different color is the answer!”

-We need to evolve beyond Capitalism (and monetary systems in general) and use the far superior system which I shall talk about below which prevents all of the issues of Capitalism and utilizes the benefits of technological advancements.
-The following two movements which have come into my research can explain and provide examples much better than I can.
-These have defined the problem and the solution very well.
+We need to evolve beyond Capitalism (and monetary systems in general) to use the far superior system which I shall talk about below which prevents all of the issues of Capitalism (and methods of exchange) while utilizing the benefits of technological advancements.
+The following two movements which have come into my research can explain and define the problem and the solution very well, as well as provide examples much better than I can.
 My mind is blown!

 Both movements state that Capitalism, which is based on scarcity and money, causes pretty much all of our global problems and their answer to this is a Resource Based Economy (RBE).

-I have known about The Venus Project for a few years now, but have not delved into it too deeply until the last few months.
+I have known about The Venus Project for a few years now (by their pretty pictures only), but have not delved into it at all until the last few months.
 Once I started reading into it I read 3 of his books and the TVP website, and have also started to volunteer for them.

 As a matter of fact, this last week I have been on vacation and have watched all 3 TZM documentaries and have read his new book, ‘The New Human Rights Movement‘, and that book gave me the clear answer as to why Capitalism and money is the problem and why a Resource Based Economy is the answer.
 Peter Joseph’s book does that all with studies, facts, experts, end notes, glossary, and so on.
 Hell, the book is really worth it just for the appendix on Sustainable Energy facts.
 Please, seriously, read The New Human Rights Movement by Peter Joseph.
 This is the first book I bought for my dad who is a moderate conservative and a banker and that is how important I think this book is, although I cannot imagine he has read it yet.